gkrockz/SMS-Texter/README.md

 <br>

 <strong> The Final One :</strong>  Run The Program And Guess What, Bingo 🥳.
-Your Reciver Would Have Got A Message Which Is Similar To The Image Shown Below :
+Your Reciever Would Have Got A Message Which Is Similar To The Image Shown Below :
 <br>
 <p align="center">
   <img src= "Img/Step5.png" alt="Step5 IMG">